surveyjs/survey-pdf/docs/Customization-CustomRender-QuestionElements.md

 Our documentation does not currently provide detail information about the precise brick structure used to render survey questions of different types.
 We consider the rendering process to be an internal logic which might change in future releases.
 However, we have an open suggestion issue - [#49](https://github.com/surveyjs/survey-pdf/issues/49) - which you can track and add to if you feel a need for such a description and you can provide illustrative use cases of question element customization required.

-It appears that the fastest way to **understand how a question is rendered** within a PDF file is to insert the `debugger` statement into an `onRenderQuestion` event handler and to investigate the rendered question's structure in a browser's DevTools' Console.
+It appears that the fastest way to **understand how a question is rendered** within a PDF file is to insert the `debugger` statement into an `onRenderQuestion` event handler and to investigate the rendered question's structure in a browser's DevTools Console.

 ```javascript
 surveyPDF